petrixh/vaadinobskitdemo/README.md

 `newgrp docker`

-and you should be able to run docker commands wihtout `sudo`.
+and you should be able to run docker commands without `sudo`.

 ## How to run NewRelic Demo (easiest)
 Make sure you have created a new relic account and setup the API key into the `agent-new-relic.properties` file.
 Should look something like: